 Initiate authorization proceedings for ‘standard’ power RLAN under supervision of AFC

-IEEE 802 LMSC, in its response to the former consultations “Five-year Spectrum Outlook 2023–28” and “Five-year Spectrum Outlook 2024–29”, recommended to ACMA to initiate proceedings to authorization of Standard Power (SP) mode under supervision of an Automated Frequency Coordination (AFC) System in the 6 GHz band.
+IEEE 802 LMSC, in its response to the former consultations “Five-year Spectrum Outlook 2023–28” and “Five-year Spectrum Outlook 2024–29”, recommended to ACMA to initiate proceedings for authorization of Standard Power (SP) mode under supervision of an Automated Frequency Coordination (AFC) System in the 6 GHz band.
 IEEE 802 LMSC uses this opportunity to reiterate its recommendation regarding authorization of Standard Power (SP) mode and is looking forward to the upcoming consultation on enabling higher-power RLAN.

 Conclusion